-Join Timothy Pintello for an in-depth discussion in this video Using Active Directory to disable user accounts, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Using Active Directory to disable user accounts, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - The next thing I want to look at…is disabling a user account.…The reason we want to disable a user account is…if an employee quits, an employee is fired,…or something like that.…In that situation, you'll want to remove…that employee's ability to access the domain…as quickly as possible.…The way we do this is to come up here to our Tools option…and click the Active Directory Users and Computers tool.…Once this comes up, we come down to our Users,…and in this case, let's go down and look at…User Number Three, and disable him.…